 If you are granted permission and are proceeding to the full hearing, will receive information about what else you need to submit in advance of the hearing, and payment of the fee for proceeding with the judicial review.

 Remember: if you change address, you must inform the Tribunal/court.
 Otherwise they may send vital information to the wrong address.

-If you want to rely on additional grounds during your judicial review hearing (other than those you set out in your application), you need to give written notice to the Tribunal and the Home Office no later than 7 working days before the date of the hearing.
+If you want to rely on additional grounds during your judicial review hearing, you need to give written notice to the Tribunal and the Home Office no later than seven clear days before the date of the hearing.

-You also need to serve a skeleton argument on the Tribunal and the Home Office, no later than 21 days before the hearing.
-Your skeleton argument should include a list of the legal points you wish to raise (and any relevant authorities such as case law with page references to the passages relied on); a chronology of events in your legal case, such as Home Office decision, court decisions and any subsequent applications by you (with page references to the bundle of documents); and a list of essential documents to be read in advance by the Tribunal (if different from those served with the application).
+You also need to serve a skeleton argument on the Tribunal and the Home Office, no later than 21 working days before the hearing.
+Your skeleton argument should include a list of the legal points you wish to raise and any relevant authorities with page references to the passages relied on; a chronology of events in your legal case with page references to the bundle of documents; and a list of essential documents (if different from those submitted with the application) to be read in advance by the Tribunal.

 You also need to serve a bundle of all the relevant documents upon the Tribunal and the Home Office.
 Serving the bundle means officially submitting/sending it.
 Keep proof of how and when this was done.
 The documents should include all those referred to in your skeleton argument.
 These might include witness statements, any “written submissions” you have prepared and any relevant letters or emails from the Tribunal or from the Home Office.

 If permission is granted, a substantive hearing will take place where a judge will consider the claim in detail.

 The hearing may not be for several months from when you first applied for a judicial review, although this will depend on the urgency of the case.